adimiko/TransactionalBox/README.md

 - [x] Support for multiple outbox worker instances
     - [x] Multiple instances of the same service
     - [x] Multiple processes in the same service
-- [x] Support for multiple inbox worker instances
-    - [x] Multiple instances of the same service
-    - [x] Multiple processes in the same service
 - [x] Support for multiple inbox instances
     - [x] Multiple instances of the same service
     - [x] Multiple processes in the same service